-Oh, and yes, I know this is not going to be easy!
-Getting answers from a child is never easy, especially when it is about something as sensitive as this.
+Oh, and yes, I know this will not be easy!
+Getting answers from a child is never easy, especially when about something as sensitive as this.
 Unfortunately, it is your best tool to get your child some friends.

 Find An Interest

 Unless you live in the middle of the wilderness, you will likely have local clubs in your local area.
 If you have a child not making friends at school, find a club for them!

 Figure out what your child enjoys doing.
 Are there any sports they are interested in?
 Do they enjoy playing specific games?